 Not only do dogs perceive the world differently, they also communicate differently.
 Most behaviour problems that I work with are a result of miscommunication between dogs and owners.
 And 100% of the time, the miscommunication is on our end.
 Every dog owner should have a solid understanding of how dogs communicate.
 For this next year, take the time to learn this new language.
 We offer a Dog Talk seminar which is an excellent way to learn and watch for more coming from dogma to ensure you become fluent in canine communication!

 Get Healthy Together

 Our lives our busy and time flies by quickly.
 I understand it is hard to fit dog walks in every day due to busy schedules or being tired.
 However, we must remember that our dogs only see and experience what we involve them in or provide to them.
-Life can get boring for them stuck inside and this can result in behaviour problems.
-Make a resolution to get them out regularly and do not beat yourself up if this cannot be done every day.
-If you struggle finding time to walk your dog, hire a dog walker or get your dog the into dog daycare.
-For times when you can take them out, make the effort to take them new places and let them experience and see the world.
+Life can get boring for them while they are stuck inside and this can result in behaviour problems.
+Make a resolution to get them out regularly.
+If you struggle finding time to walk your dog, hire a dog walker or get your dog the into dog day school.
+For times when you can take them out, make the effort to take them new places and let them experience and explore the world.
 Take them to new parks, new neighbourhoods, pet friendly businesses and on special outings.
 This is a wonderful way to bond with them and the added benefit to us both is getting some exercise!

 Learn A New Skill

 If you have not done training classes with your dog, you are missing vital foundation skills and socialization opportunities.
 Training classes are a must for every dog, so if you have not done them already, put basic obedience training on your list of must-do’s for this year!
 If you have already done obedience training, get out and learn a new skill with your dog.
 Try out agility, learn new tricks, let your dog’s problem solving skills amaze you, try Nosework or take a few of the wide range of fun classes you can do with your dog!